skaisser/bitcoinii-node-installer/README.md

 - **UFW Firewall Configuration**
   - SSH access preserved (never locked out)
-  - P2P port (8334) open for node communication
+  - P2P port (8338) open for node communication (auto-checks for availability)
-  - RPC port (8333) restricted to local subnet only
+  - RPC port (default 8332; auto-shifts if in use) restricted to local subnet only
   - ZMQ ports configured for local access only

 - **RPC Security**